JaFro96/amazon-classification/README.md

-# amazon-classification
+# Amazon classification
-Detecting deforestation in the Brazilian Amazon by using NDVI and Woodiness index
+Detecting deforestation in the Brazilian Amazon by comparing NDVI and Woodiness index Final assignment of Analysis of spatio-temporal data WS20/21